gdub22/viewprt/README.md

 // ElementObserver(element, options)
 const elementObserver = ElementObserver(document.getElementById('element'), {
   onEnter(element, viewport) {}, // callback when the element enters the viewport onExit(element, viewport) {}, // callback when the element exits the viewport
   offset: 0, // offset from the edge of the viewport in pixels
   once: false // if true, observer is detroyed after first callback is triggered })

 // PositionObserver(options)
 const positionObserver = PositionObserver({
-  onBottom(container, viewport) {},   // callback when the viewport reaches the bottom onTop(container, viewport) {},      // callback when the viewport reaches the top onLeft(container, viewport) {},     // callback when the viewport reaches the left onRight(container, viewport) {},    // callback when the viewport reaches the right onMaximized(container, viewport) {} // callback when the viewport and container are the same size,
+  onBottom(container, viewport) {}, // callback when the viewport reaches the bottom onTop(container, viewport) {}, // callback when the viewport reaches the top onLeft(container, viewport) {}, // callback when the viewport reaches the left onRight(container, viewport) {}, // callback when the viewport reaches the right onMaximized(container, viewport) {}, // callback when the viewport and container are the same size
   container: document.body, // the viewport element to observe the position of
   offset: 0, // offset from the edge of the viewport in pixels
   once: false // if true, observer is detroyed after first callback is triggered })
 ```